-The following standards must be considered in determining the possible adverse effects a renewable energy facility might have on fisheries use, and are applicable to applications in all areas unless otherwise designated by the plan: - 1.
-Minimize the displacement of fishers from traditional fishing areas, and the related impact on the travel distance and routing required to fish in alternative areas; - 2.
-Minimize the compaction of fishing effort caused by the reduction in the areas normally accessible to fishers; - 3.
-Minimize the economic impact resulting from the reduction in area available for commercial and recreational fishing for the effected sectors and ports. - 4.
-Mitigate possible hazards to navigation and, provide practicable opportunities for vessel transit, at the project location. - 5.
+The following standards must be considered in determining the possible adverse effects a renewable energy facility might have on fisheries use, and are applicable to applications in all resource and use areas unless otherwise designated by the plan:

+- i.
+Minimize the displacement of fishers from traditional fishing areas, and the related impact on the travel distance and routing required to fish in alternative areas; - ii.
+Minimize the compaction of fishing effort caused by the reduction in the areas normally accessible to fishers; - iii.
+Minimize the economic impact resulting from the reduction in area available for commercial and recreational fishing for the effected sectors and ports.

+- iv.
+Mitigate possible hazards to navigation and, provide practicable opportunities for vessel transit, at the project location. - v.
 Limit the number and size of projects that are located in an area to minimize the impact on a particular port or sector of the fishing industry.
-Consider the distribution of projects and their cumulative effects based on the criteria listed in (1) through (4). - C) Area Designation Fisheries Use Protection Standard The following standards apply to specific plan areas as delineated and described in the map located in appendix C. - 1.
-Resource and Use Conservation Areas (RUCA) Standard The following standards apply to the protection of areas important to fisheries within Marine Resource and Use Conservation Areas.

-- (a) Renewable energy facilities within RUCA are presumptively excluded from areas important to fisheries. - (b) The presumptive exclusion may be overcome by a demonstration by the applicant with State concurrence that the project will have no reasonably foreseeable adverse effect on areas important to fisheries and there is no practicable alternative site. - 2.
-Marine Resource and Use Management Areas (RUMA) Standard The following standards apply to the protection of areas important to fisheries within Resource and Use Management Areas.
-Renewable energy facilities within RUMA may be permitted within areas important to fisheries of high catch; high value fish in low abundance or low fishing effort; important on a seasonal basis, or; important to individual ports or particular fleet, based on by a demonstration by the applicant with State concurrence that the project will have no significant adverse effect on areas important to fisheries. - 3.
-Renewable Energy Facility Suitability Study Area (REFFSA) Standard The following standards apply to the protection of areas important to fisheries within Renewable Energy Facility Suitability Study Areas.
-Renewable energy facilities within REFSSA may be permitted based on a resource and use inventory evaluation of recreational and commercial fisheries, and the application of the standards listed under G.1 and G.2.B, if applicable.
+Consider the distribution of projects and their cumulative effects based on the criteria listed in (i) through (iv). - (c) Area Designation Fisheries Use Protection Standards The following standards apply to specific plan areas as delineated and described in the map located in Part Five, Appendix B. - Resources and Uses Conservation Areas (RUCA) Standards The following standards apply to the protection of areas important to fisheries within Resources and Uses Conservation Areas.
+Renewable energy facilities within RUCA are presumptively excluded from areas important to fisheries.
+To overcome the presumptive exclusion, an applicant must demonstrate and the regulating agency must concur that the project will have no reasonably foreseeable adverse effect on areas important to fisheries and there is no practicable alternative site. - ii.
+Resource and Use Management Areas (RUMA) Standards The following standards apply to the protection of areas important to fisheries within Resources and Uses Management Areas.
+Renewable energy facilities within RUMA may locate within areas important to fisheries of high catch; high value fish in low abundance or low fishing effort; important on a seasonal basis, or; important to individual ports or particular fleet, if the applicant demonstrates and the regulating agency concurs that the project will have no significant adverse effect on areas important to fisheries. - iii.
+Renewable Energy Facility Suitability Study Area (REFSSA) Standards The following standards apply to the protection of areas important to fisheries within Renewable Energy Facility Suitability Study Areas.
+Renewable energy facilities may locate within REFSSA based on a resource and use inventory evaluation of recreational and commercial fisheries, and the application of the standards listed under subparagraphs g.1 and g.2.b, if applicable.

-3) Ecological Resource Protection Standards
+3.)
+Ecological Resources Protection Standards

-The State shall protect living marine organisms, the biological diversity of marine life, the functional integrity of the marine ecosystem, important marine habitat and associated biological communities by using the following ecological resource protection standards to evaluate renewable energy project proposals.
+The state shall protect living marine organisms, the biological diversity of marine life, the functional integrity of the marine ecosystem, important marine habitat and associated biological communities by using the following ecological resource protection standards to evaluate marine renewable energy project proposals.

-A) Definition of Terms
+(a) Definition of Terms